 Requests for records related to City Council or the City Manager's Office, as well as for complex requests involving multiple departments can be submitted directly to the City Clerk's Office.

 Records for the Greeley Police Department must be obtained through the Police Records Division.

 Boards and Commissions

-Boards and Commissions are groups of citizen volunteers that study special community issues and provide direction, comment and recommendations to the City Council.
+Boards and Commissions are groups of resident volunteers that study special community issues and provide direction, comment and recommendations to the City Council.
 These 23 groups are the voice of the community; they influence public policy and programming decisions that can affect the entire city.
-Learn More or Access Agendas and Minutes.

 Access meeting calendars, agendas, minutes, and video where available for meetings of City Boards and Commissions in the City Meeting Portal.